adrianrisvik/ThreeppGP/README.md

 ### What works great

-I'm happy with the power ups, the visual effect of the oil spill especially, the handling and controls of the motorcycle.
+I'm happy with the power ups, the visual effect of the oil spill especially and the handling and controls of the motorcycle.

 ### Future Improvements